ONB-RD/jena-docker/jena-fuseki/README.md

 Note that the `/fuseki` volume must only be accessed from a single Fuseki container at a time.

+Alternatively you can use Volumes, specify it using `--mount`:

+    docker run -d --name fuseki -p 3030:3030 --mount source=fuseki-data,target=/fuseki stain/jena-fuseki

 To check the logs for the container you gave `--name fuseki`, use:

     docker logs fuseki